itsYuvraj01/Yuvraj_Study-Notion/README.md

   1. Clone the repository: git clone https://github.com/username/repo.git
   2. Navigate to the project directory: cd StudyNotion
   3. Install dependencies: npm install

+## Feel free to contribute to the project and make it even better!